laureenmenz/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, based on performance measurements, not assumptions.
 Remember that clarity and simplicity often lead to better long-term efficiency."

 In more detail, this quote emphasizes that trying to optimize code too early in the development process can result in unnecessary complexity, harder maintenance, and potentially introduce bugs.
 It's wiser to ensure your code works correctly and is easily understandable before focusing on fine-tuning for speed or resource usage.

+# 2024-02-20
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and prioritize them.
+Then, create a plan with deadlines and milestones to ensure that you stay on track.
+Finally, use version control, comment your code, organize your files,and stay up-to-date with the latest technologies and tools.
+By following these tips, you will be able to complete your tasks more effectively and with fewer mistakes.